• Skip to primary navigation

 • Sift flour into a medium sized bowl.

-• Add margarine into the bowl and rub the flour and margarine until the margarine is well combined and the mixture resembles breadcrumbs.
+• Add the cubed cold butter into the bowl and rub the flour and butter until the butter is well combined and the mixture resembles breadcrumbs.
 If you are doing this by hand, mix with the tip of your fingers.

 • Make a well in the center.
 Pour in the cold water in batches until the dough comes together into a soft ball.
 At this stage, the dough will not be smooth.

-• Cover the dough and leave it to rest for approximately 10 minutes.
+• Cover the dough and leave it to rest for approximately 5 to 10 minutes.

 • Knead the dough until it becomes a smooth ball.
 You will notice that the dough can be kneaded smooth in just a few minutes after resting.